ziphra/RRBS_analysis_glyphosate/RRBS_analysis.md

 - unzip with `gzip -d`
 - Change .fna to .fa

-Don't need to redo the `genome_preparation` for others analysis: `cp -r refgen path/to/newdir`
+Re run the `genome_preparation` for others analysis is not necesseray once it has been done: `cp -r refgen path/to/newdir`

 #### Memory and time allocated for 2 samples

 `seff` for 2 samples, with no `genome_preparation`: 4.30 GB used.
 Ran for 04:09 hours.
-The 2 samples size were 5,5Gb + 5,5Gb = 11Mb.
+The 2 samples size were 5,5Gb + 5,5Gb = 11Gb.

 ```
 [servante@puhti-login2 ~]$ seff 4596077